Reception statute: Manitoba, Saskatchewan, Alberta, Nunavut, North-West Territories, and Yukon

 The federal Parliament eventually enacted a provision adopting that date for all matters in the North-West Territories.
 That provision was carried forward in the provinces of Alberta and Saskatchewan when they were created by the Alberta Act and the Saskatchewan Act.
 The same provision is the basis for the reception date of English law in the Northwest Territories, Yukon, and Nunavut.

 British Columbia

 British Columbia was considered to be a settled colony and so received English law automatically, under the principle set out by Blackstone.

+Australia

+Despite the presence of indigenous inhabitants, Australia was determined to be "settled" rather than "conquered" and as a result all English law "applicable to the new situation and condition of the infant colony" applied, as opposed to the continuation of indigenous laws.
+This was confirmed by the Australian Courts Act 1828 (9 Geo.
+4. c.
+83 (Imp)) an act of the Imperial Parliament which had the effect of ensuring that all English common and statute law up to 28 July 1828 was to have effect in New South Wales and Tasmania, and later Victoria and Queensland when they separated from New South Wales.
+The reception of English law in Western Australia and South Australia was later deemed by statute to have occurred on 1 June 1829 and 28 December 1836 respectively.

 Hong Kong

 Hong Kong was ceded (in case of the New Territories, leased) to the United Kingdom by Qing dynasty of China by a series of treaties, starting with the Treaty of Nanking in 1842.
 As a ceded or leased territory with its own set of laws, the Great Qing Legal Code remained in force for the local Chinese population.
 Until the late 19th century, a Chinese man convicted of murder would be executed by decapitation, but an Englishman convicted of the same crime would be sentenced to death by hanging.
 It was not until 1971, nearly six decades after the fall of the Qing dynasty, that the Qing Code was completely abolished in Hong Kong.
 Even then, some vestiges of it remain.
 For example, before the Marriage Reform Ordinance 1970 (Cap.
 178) came into force on 7 October 1971, a man could practice polygamy by virtue of the Qing Code.
 The courts still refer to the Qing Code on the inheritance rights of surviving concubines married before 1971 and that of their children.

 When Hong Kong was handed over to the People's Republic of China in 1997, Hong Kong retained the common law in a reception statute in Chapter I, Article 8, of the Hong Kong Basic Law: